What currency do you need in Prague?

-My name is Dana, Prague local guide and also founder of Prague Behind The Scenes – small touring company.
-With my services I strive to support sustainable and respectful tourism in Prague.
-Besides guiding I also enjoy writing about my howtown – today about money.
+My name is Dana, a local guide in Prague and the founder of Prague Behind The Scenes, a small tour company.
+Through my services, I aim to promote sustainable and respectful tourism in the city.
+In addition to guiding, I also love writing about my hometown—today, I’m focusing on the topic of money and local currency.

 Cards: our best friends

-What if you only have euro when coming to Prague?
+What should you do if you only have euros / USD when visiting Prague?

 Where to exchange money in Prague?

-Not much, around 1000 CZK (ca 40 euro) but usually even less as we prefer card payments.
+Around 1000 CZK (ca 40 euro) but usually even less as we prefer card payments.
 If you plan paying cash in Prague, one person should have around 2000 – 2500 CZK / day.
 To cover all standard meals, drinks, tickets.
 But of course you can perfectly survive here with less than that.
-On the other hand 2500 CZK will not be enough for someone… Bugdet 2000 – 2500 CZK, I believe, is a good compromise for comfortable stay.
+On the other hand 2500 CZK will not be enough for someone… Bugdet 2000 – 2500 CZK, I believe, is a good compromise for comfortable stay in Prague.

 Where will you need cash in Prague?